Catoosa County approves new location for Public Defender’s Office

 The biggest reason for the relocation of the Public Defender’s Office is the inadequacies of the current building.
 According to Lead Public Defender David Dunn, the building is simply falling apart.

-“The building has foundation issues, the floor is falling in, there’s mold – it’s in bad shape,” Dunn explained.
-“It’ll take a very little modification; some repainting, but otherwise, it’s pretty much ready to move into.”
+“The building has foundation issues, the floor is falling in, there’s mold.
+It’s in bad shape,” Dunn said.
+“It’ll take a very little modification -- some repainting -- but otherwise, it’s pretty much ready to move into.”

 Dunn said other renovations will include adding some partition walls to create the office space needed his team of lawyers.